 Mongols invaded Zagreb in 1242.
 The city burned and diminished to the ground, prompted Medvedgrad’s construction.
 Encouraged by Philip Turje, Pope Innocent IV, the fort was built from 1249 to 1254 and owned by Slavonia bans.
 Hungarian ban and poet and notable Croatian Janus Pannonius died in this castle in 1472.

-The last inhabitants and owners of Medvedgrad was Gregorijanec family had also owned this castle in 1562.
+The last inhabitants and owners of Medvedgrad were Gregorijanec family had also owned this castle in 1562.
 The Medvedgrad’s walls were reinforced, but the fortress was abandoned and damaged due to an earthquake in 1590.
 Until the late 20th century, it has been in ruins when it was recovered partly and offering a beautiful view of the city around 500m above the sea level.

 The castle was a seat of administration from the 13th century and Dragoljub, and their deputy lived there in the year 1288 on the arrival of Frankopans.
-The castle stretched in size, and it got round towers in Renaissance style in the 16th century.
+The castle stretched in size, and it got round towers in the Renaissance style in the 16th century.
 A noble family of Zrinski owned this castle in 1577.

 In 1746, the construction of a road linked Bakar and Novi Vinodolski to Drivenik.
 This way, residents moved from hilltop to the valley where Drivenik village has developed roadside.
 The castle was abandoned ultimately as an active settlement.
-Only the cemetery and Sveti Dujam church survived till date.
+Only the cemetery and Sveti Dujam church survived to date.

 Are you on Pinterest?
 Pin these for later read!